-Can You Make a Wig from Your Own Hair for a Friend or a Relative who is a Chemo Patient?
+Can You Make a Wig from Your Own Hair for a Friend or a Relative who suffers from Hair Loss?

 Cancer is so prevalent these days that most of us know at least one person who is suffering from the awful disease.
 While the medical establishment does have treatments available for cancer patients, these solutions often leave patients’ immune systems depleted, and many end up losing their hair altogether, at least for a short time.
 Have you ever thought if it is possible to make a wig from your own hair?

 Being able to help your friend restore their hair and confidence is truly rewarding, but can it be done?
 Can you take your natural hair and fashion it into a wig for chemo patients?
 If so, where do you send your hair, how much does it cost, and how long does the process take?

 With all the questions you may have, we have helped by providing a few answers.
 If you are planning to donate your own hair to be fashioned into a cancer patient wig, you should keep these things in mind.

 The Benefits of a Custom Wig for Chemo Patients